-Open account, defined as an account which remains to be paid, is also known as an account payable by the bearer.
+The open account definition is an account which remains to be paid.
+Open account is also known as an account payable by the bearer.
 Their terms exist in a multitude of situations: trade credit which is not fully paid, a deferred payment schedule for an item, a past due account, and more.
 An open account credit can even exist where an account is open because there is a positive balance which has yet to be spent.

 Open Account Explanation